-Signs and symptoms of lice include:
+Common signs and symptoms of lice include:

-- Tickling feeling from movement of hair.
+- A tickling feeling from movement of hair.

 When to see a doctor